As the weather improves and the days get longer, many of us are participating in additional exercise.

 Maybe you are a runner or triathlete or perhaps you like bike riding.
 You could be training for an event or simply working on improving your times.
 Perhaps you enjoy a hit of tennis or golf or you play football or cricket.
 You may be exercising for fun or you might have a specific goal in mind.
 Regardless, you probably want to do your best, right?
 And you probably want to minimise your risk of injury and illness.

-You may be working with a trainer or have an exercise plan mapped out but don’t overlook the importance of additional appropriate nutrients to support all your hard work and maximise your performance.
+You may be working with a trainer or coach or have an exercise plan mapped out but don’t overlook the importance of additional appropriate nutrients to support all your hard work and maximise your performance.

 It takes more than natural talent to be a champion.
 If you are spending a lot of money on the best equipment and trainers, don’t overlook your nutrition.